core functions that interact with TimeGPT

 You can set up your API key using options.

-options(NIXTLA_API_KEY="paste your API key here")
+options(NIXTLA_API_KEY="Your API key here")

 This will make your API key globally available throughout your R session.
 Although it will not appear in the list of variables, it will persist until you close or restart the session or until you explicitly change it.